mbarzegary/mbarzegary.github.io/usefulbooks.md

 * [CFD Python, 12 Steps to Navier-Stokes](https://github.com/barbagroup/CFDPython): A practical set of Jupyter notebooks and videos to understanding the foundations of Computational Fluid Dynamics (CFD).

 * [Introduction to Computational Science and Engineering](https://www.youtube.com/playlist?list=PLF706B428FB7BD52C): A comprehensive course to obtain a deep insight into Computational Engineering.
-Although it is relatively long and time-consuming to watch, but you might be interested in some special topics ([lecture list](https://ocw.mit.edu/courses/mathematics/18-085-computational-science-and-engineering-i-fall-2008/video-lectures/)).
+Although it is relatively long and time-consuming to watch, but you might be interested in some specific topics ([lecture list](https://ocw.mit.edu/courses/mathematics/18-085-computational-science-and-engineering-i-fall-2008/video-lectures/)).

 ## Programming Languages